mongodb/mongo-c-driver/CONTRIBUTING.md

 variable.
 The following options can be provided:

 ```
     -h, --help    Show this help menu.
-    -f           Do not fork() before running tests.
+    -f, --no-fork Do not spawn a process per test (abort on first error).
     -l NAME       Run test by name, e.g. "/Client/command" or "/Client/*".
-    -p           Do not run tests in parallel.
     -v            Be verbose with logs.
+    -s, --silent  Suppress all output.
+    -F FILENAME   Write test results (JSON) to FILENAME.
+    -d            Print debug output (useful if a test hangs).
+    -t, --trace   Enable mongoc tracing (useful to debug tests).
 ```

-`TEST_ARGS` is set to "-f -p" by default.
+`TEST_ARGS` is set to "--no-fork" by default, meaning that the suite aborts on the first test failure.
+Use "--fork" to continue after failures.

 To run just a specific portion of the test suite use the -l option like so: